KM-RoBoTa/KMR_dxl/docs/markdown_sources/mainpage.md

 In addition to a full documentation, this library also provides several examples to illustrate its use.

-## Working concept

-Instead of having to manually create Dynamixel's GroupSyncWrite and GroupSyncRead objects and inputting the required addresses and byte lengths of their control fields, everything is done through this library's KMR::dxl::Reader and KMR::dxl::Writer classes.

-The KMR::dxl::BaseRobot class provides a basis to be inherited by a Robot class specific to the project.
-BaseRobot contains general-use functions such as enabling/disabling motors and resetting them in multiturn control mode. <br />
-The user needs to create custom Reader and Writer objects in their child Robot class, handling the fields they need, as well as their reading/writing functions.
-Those functions are very straightforward to implement.

-This library is written in C++. <br />

 ## Links
 - Repository: https://github.com/KM-RoBoTa/KMR_dxl
 - How to [setup](setup.md)
 - How to [use](use.md)